elastic/kibana/rfcs/text/0011_global_search.md

 ### results aggregation

-On every emission of an underlying provider, the service will aggregate and sort the results following this logic before emitting them:
+On every emission of an underlying provider, the service will aggregate the new results with the existing list and sort the results following this logic before emitting them:

 - Results will be sorted by ascending `type` ordinal value.
 - Results of a same `type` will then be sorted by descending `score` value.